 I found this bag to be super soft and comfy, which while not the reason I bought it, is a great little bonus!
 I was sleeping on top of my Naturehike sleeping mat but was okay with just this setup (no extra pillow).
 I’m 6 foot tall and fit into the bag quite easily.

 So, this is the big one.
 The temperature on my trip never dipped below 10 degrees C so I haven’t been able to test this bag down to its comfort limit of 7 degrees C just yet.
 However I was toasty warm for the whole night, and never once needed extra clothes or my surplus North Face bag.
 I was wearing a set of sleeping thermals, in fairness, but I felt the temperature could have easily dropped by another 3 or 4 degrees before I would have become seriously chilly.
 So it seems like the comfort limit temperature of 7 degrees is probably fair

-I shamelessly love this Aegismax Sleeping Bag.
-The only very small gripe is the time and effort it seems to take to get it into its compression sack.
-But even this is not a big issue, and I’m getting the hang of it with practice.
+I was overall very impressed with this Aegismax Sleeping Bag.
+My only (very small) gripe is the time and effort it seems to take to get it into its compression sack.
+But even this is not a big issue, and I’m getting the hang of it with practice!

-The bottom line is that this is a lightweight, tiny pack-size down sleeping bag that’s perfect for 3-season use.
+The bottom line is that this is a lightweight, tiny pack-down sleeping bag that’s perfect for 3-season use.
 And best of all, it comes in at around half the price of similarly

 Well, that’s all for now folks!
 Hope you enjoyed this Aegismax Sleeping Bag Review.
 Be sure to check out the rest of our blog for more thrifty tips, tricks, and gear reviews from the trail.
 Until next time!